nibbydev/EasyBuyout/README.md

 Players who have little time on their hands and want to make some $$ without having to look up prices for every single item.
 Be you a labrunner, who has dozens upon dozens of gems that need prices or a Uber Atziri farmer, who has amassed thousands of red tier maps, this program is perfect for you.

-## How to get it running (as of v0.9)
+## How to get it running (as of v1.0.2)
 1. Compile it yourself or download a compiled file from the [releases](https://github.com/siegrest/Pricer/releases/latest) page
-2. Run the program and apply the desired settings
+2. Run the program and open settings
-3. Pick a league
-4. Pick a source (poe.ninja is accurate but poe.ovh provides a lot more variation)
+3. Pick a league, source and method (poe.ninja is accurate but poe.ovh provides a lot more variation)
-5. Apply whatever settings
+5. Choose whatever settings
-6. Click download
+6. Click Apply
-7. Click run
+7. Click Run
 8. Right click or Ctrl+C an item (right click is advised)

-## Settings explained (as of v0.9)
+## Settings explained (as of v1.0.2)
 * "Lower price by #%" takes whatever price the item usually goes for and reduces its price by that %
 * "Send note" copies a buyout tag (eg. "~b/o 5 chaos") to your clipboard and pastes it
 * "Send enter" sends enter after sending the note, applying the price instantly
 * "PoePrices Fallback" allows normal/magic/rare items to be prices with the help of [poeprices](https://www.poeprices.info/) if there were no matches in the local database
-* "Show pricebox" spawns a small window under the cursor containing the price of the item (can be closed by moved cursor away from window)
+* "Show overlay" spawns a small window under the cursor containing the price of the item (can be closed by moved cursor away from window)
-* "Mean"/"Median"/"Mode" button is only supported by poe.ovh atm, it can be used to switch pricing modes (only works before you download)
+* "Price method" dropbox is only supported by poe.ovh atm, it can be used to switch pricing modes
-* Textbox with "120" in it is the delay in milliseconds that occurs between right clicking and pasting the buyout note.
-This is required as the price picking box in premium stash tabs takes some time to open.
-If your prices are not being pasted, try increasing this by 50ms
+* "Paste delay" is the delay in milliseconds that occurs between right clicking and pasting the buyout note.
+This is required as the price picking box in premium stash tabs takes some time to open

 ## What can it price
 Uniques, gems, divination cards, maps, 6-links, currency, prophecies, essences, magic and rare items and pretty much everything.